 Over the past forty years, TSE has emerged as one of the best economics departments in Europe, ranked among the top three beneficiaries in economics of the prestigious European Research Council (ERC) grants.
 On the wider scale, TSE today ranks 9th economics department worldwide according to the RePEc ranking.
 TSE is particularly renowned for its scientific contributions in industrial economics, finance, energy and climate economics, and econometrics.

-TSE also hosts an interdisciplinary research hub, the Institute for Advanced Studies (IAST), whose cross-frontier scientific program brings together ten scientific disciplines in the social and behavioral sciences: anthropology, biology, economics, history, law, mathematics, philosophy, political science, psychology and sociology.
+TSE also hosts an interdisciplinary research hub, the Institute for Advanced Study in Toulouse (IAST), whose cross-frontier scientific program brings together ten scientific disciplines in the social and behavioral sciences: anthropology, biology, economics, history, law, mathematics, philosophy, political science, psychology and sociology.

 TSE also prepares tomorrow’s top economists via its wide range of undergraduate and postgraduate degree programs.
 Its 2500 students benefit directly from the theoretical and empirical expertise of TSE faculty through a scientific approach based on observation, experiments, statistics and advanced quantitative techniques.
 TSE students enjoy a cosmopolitan, open learning environment.
 More than 45% of our students and 30% of our faculty come from abroad, making up a total of 90 nationalities on campus.